 Collection consists of early organizational records of two Jewish fraternal lodges in Louisville, both independent orders of B'nai B'rith: the Har Moriah Lodge No. 14 and the Mendelssohn Lodge No. 40.
-In 1904 these two lodges merged to form Louisville Lodge No. 14.
 These records document the early Jewish community in Louisville, Kentucky.

-The six volumes in the collection are: 1) a membership register for the Mendelssohn Lodge (1860-1921), which includes members' names, occupations and family information as well as date they were inducted; 2) an official minute book for Mendelssohn Lodge (1860-1870), which documents organizational procedures, dues and fine structures, charitable projects, member disputes, and news from other B'nai B'rith lodges; 3) a ledger book for Har Moriah Lodge (circa 1860-1870), which logs dues, fines, and other financial information for each lodge member; 4) official minute book for Mendelssohn Lodge, 1876-1888; 5) official minute book for Har-Moriah Lodge, 1876-1890; 6) collected loose papers from volume 5
+The three bound volumes in the collection are: membership register for the Mendelssohn Lodge (1860-1921), which includes members' names, occupations and family information as well as date they were inducted; the official minute book for Mendelssohn Lodge (1860-1870), which documents organizational procedures, dues and fine structures, charitable projects, member disputes, and news from other B'nai B'rith lodges, and a ledger book for Har Moriah Lodge (circa 1860-1870), which logs dues, fines, and other financial information for each lodge member.

 The Mendelssohn Lodge materials alternate between spellings, sometimes using "Mendelssohn" and "Mendelsohn" in others).
-The minute books, in particular, offer insight into the structure and politics of a men's society during the nineteenth century, chronicling meetings that began as weekly and eventually transitioned to monthly.
+The minute book, in particular, offers insight into the structure and politics of a fledgling men's society during the mid-nineteenth century, chronicling meetings that began as weekly and eventually transitioned to monthly.
 The members are always addressed as "brother" in the record and the minutes usually conclude with a sentiment of "Benevolent Brotherly Love and Harmony."
-Topics include the petition and election processes by which new members were inducted and officers chosen, the (convivial) relationship between Mendelssohn and Har Moriah lodges, between individual lodges and the District Grand Lodge No. 2 in Cincinnati, and the formation of lodge committees to advance learning, review larger B'nai B'rith reports, and investigate internal problems.
-The minute books also contain regular notes and reports on lodge finances, recording when members were fined or advanced to a new degree of membership and paid associated fees.
+Topics include the petition and election processes by which new members were inducted and officers chosen, the (convivial) relationship between Mendelssohn and Har Moriah lodges, between individual lodges and the District Grand Lodge in Cincinnati, and the formation of lodge committees to advance learning, review larger B'nai B'rith reports, and investigate internal problems.
+The minute book also contains regular notes and reports on lodge finances, recording when members were fined or advanced to a new degree of membership and paid associated fees.
 The bulk of the lodge's money went into a fund to support the widows and children of deceased members, but other funds are regularly appropriated for lodge expenses and charitable projects like assisting members who had fallen on hard times, or other benevolent societies.